shanep-web/shanep-web.github.io/_lessons/lesson03.md

 ## Overview

-By the end of this lesson, you will be able to:

-- Discuss how the Internet works at a high level and how data is shared over the World Wide Web (WWW).
+In this lesson we will discuss how the Internet works at a high level and how data is shared over the World Wide Web (WWW).
-- Explain the roles of a client and a server in the client-server communication model.
-- Use web developer tools to inspect existing web pages and network traffic.

 ## Why This Lesson is Important